gemasegarra/beerflix/README.md

 ![gif](https://github.com/gemasegarra/beerflix/blob/master/src/images/beerflix.gif)

-- Main page shows a complete list of beers loaded from the API and some basic info (name, image, description and date of creation) about them
+- Main page shows a complete list of beers loaded from the API and some basic info (name, image, description) about them

-- Search bar to filter beers by text or date
+- Search bar to filter beers by text or date showing a maxium of 10 results

-- Last search is saved via LocalStorage
+- Last search is saved via LocalStorage.
+When clicking on the Beerflix 🍺 logo localStorage data saved is removed

 - Option to add likes to beers